-- Relocating bandwidth in order to support growth for mobile and network services customers, particularly in emerging markets; - Joining with other satellite operators and business partners interested in combining interests at certain orbital locations to capture new opportunities; - Optimizing our space-based assets by creating additional marketable capacity through re-assigning traffic (grooming), repointing steerable beams and relocating satellites; and

-• Allocating capital based on expected returns and market demand, and being disciplined in the selection of the number, size and characteristics of replacement and new satellites to be launched.
-We do not expect to replace our existing fleet of 50 satellites, on a one-for-one basis.
+- · Relocating bandwidth in order to support growth for mobile and network services customers, particularly in emerging markets; - Joining with other satellite operators and business partners interested in combining interests at certain orbital locations to capture new opportunities, such as our recently announced strategic cooperation agreement with Azercosmos, with respect to a satellite to be known as IS-38 and our third joint venture with JSAT, known as Horizons 3e; - Optimizing our space-based assets by creating additional marketable capacity through re-assigning traffic (grooming), repointing steerable beams and relocating satellites; and - Allocating capital based on expected returns and market demand, and being disciplined in the selection of the number, size and characteristics of replacement and new satellites to be launched.
+We do not expect to replace our existing fleet of approximately 50 satellites, on a one-for-one basis.

-Design and deploy our next generation satellite fleet, including Intelsat Epic^{NG}, to capture growth from new applications and evolving customer requirements
+Design and deploy our next generation satellite fleet, including Intelsat EpicNG, to capture growth from new applications and evolving customer requirements